weaversa/sat-cache/README.md

     used at the pedantic level,
   - the [rust formatter](https://github.com/rust-lang/rustfmt) is used
     to ensure the code adheres to idomatic Rust,
-  - every public function has a postive and negative test,
   - the above tools are used by the CI to enforce invariants on this project.

 # Local Testing